PoulpoGaz/sokoshell/readme.md

 }
 ```
 Using dynamic programming, the complexity of the above function is O(width x height).
-I think it is possible to calculate topX, topY and create a list (or tree) containing all tile
+I think it is possible to calculate topX, topY and create a list (or aPackage) containing all tile
 in the same zone while keeping the same complexity.

 New way of computing topX, topY after **one** push: if the crate is a frontier (ie delimits two zone),